hq0709/final_project/README.md

    - Filter and sort capabilities

 3. **Personal Collection Management**
-   - Add games to personal collection
+   - Add games to personal collection with platform selection
+   - Choose from 8 gaming platforms (Steam, PlayStation, Xbox, Switch, etc.)
    - Maintain a wishlist of desired games
    - Switch games between collection and wishlist
    - Remove games from library
-   - View collection statistics
+   - View collection statistics with community ratings

 4. **Review System**
    - Write detailed game reviews
-   - Rate games on a scale of 1-10
+   - Rate games on a 5-star scale (1-5)
    - Mark games as recommended or not recommended
    - View all reviews for a specific game
+   - Community average ratings displayed across the platform
    - Paginated review display

 5. **Social Interaction**